epistimos/nn_forecasting/README.md

 # nn_forecasting
 A collection of try-outs aimed on predicting (financial) time series with neural networks

+*I've decided that it would be a better idea to continue on a private repo, in case I do succeed in predicting the future prices and become incredibly rich ;-)*

 ## Resources

 ### Time Series